The Danger of Human Trafficking Is No Secret in Nepal. Why Is It Still So Common?

 Meanwhile, Sunita holds onto hope that a better job is around the corner.
 “I really wish I could work as a dancer in Dubai someday,” she says.
 “That would be my dream.”

 Dennis and Patrick Weinert are journalists, documentary photographers and filmmakers who cover issues including politics, human rights and conflict.
 Born in Germany, they have reported from the Americas, Southeast Asia and many places in between.
 Samples of their work can be found here.
-This story was produced in collaboration with StoriesAsia.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+This story was produced in collaboration with StoriesAsia.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]